philipp-kempgen/device-identifier/README.md

 ## Device identifiers

-There are 2 kinds of device identifiers: the generic `DeviceIdentifier` and the more specific `MacAddress`.
+There are 3 kinds of device identifiers: the generic `DeviceIdentifier`, and the more specific `MacAddress` and `DeviceUuid`.

-Both support the methods in following (amongst others):
+All of them support the methods in following (amongst others):

 - `bytes`